danoctua/tradeshows-scrape/README.md

 Current features:
 * base spider with generating start request[s].
 * base exhibitor item with predefined fields (feel free to expand it with new fields).
-* export-to-csv pipeline [crawles for each spider are grouped in the folders].
+* export-to-csv pipeline [crawls for each spider are grouped in the folders].

 ## Configuration